 As part of its governance structure for the 2022-2025 triennium, Council has invited mana whenua to nominate governance representatives from each iwi to participate in Council, committee, and subcommittee meetings to represent its partnership with mana whenua.
 Since the start of the 2022 - 2025 triennium, all three iwi have nominated representatives to attend Council and its committees, with the ability to participate and contribute to debate at Council and to vote on committees and subcommittees.

-Council's mana whenua representatives for the 2023/2024 financial year are:
+Council's mana whenua representatives are:

-- André Baker, Chair, Te Whakaminega o Kāpiti (until June 2024) - Kim Tahiwi, Chair, Te Whakaminenga o Kāpiti (appointed in June 2024) - representatives from Ātiawa ki Whakarongotai André Baker (until June 2024) Janine Huxford and Frank Hippolite (from June 2024) - representatives from Ngā Hapū o Ōtaki Denise Hapeta, Kirsten Hapeta and Kim Tahiwi - representative from Ngāti Toa Rangatira Huriwai Paki
+André Baker, Chair

+- representatives from Ātiawa ki Whakarongotai

+André Baker, Chair of Te Whakaminenga,

+Christopher Gerretzen and Janine Huxford

+- representatives from Ngā Hapū o Ōtaki

+Denise Hapeta, Kirsten Hapeta and Kim Tahiwi

+- representative from Ngāti Toa Rangatira

+Huriwai Paki